-Last Christmas, we could not have imagined what an unpredictable year 2020 would be.
+Last winter, we could not have imagined what an unpredictable year 2020 would be.
 This has been a year none of us will forget.
 It has been particularly challenging for those in recovery from homelessness and addiction.

 From counselling to housing, SCT is able to have a positive impact on the vulnerable people we work with, some of whom have deeply entrenched complex issues, which have resulted in homelessness and substance misuse.
 Previous residents from our recovery hostel, such as Paul*, have been able to progress tremendously since living in Acorn House.